c0deta1ker/ARPESGUI/README.md

 ## Installation
 1. Download the *ARPESGUI* repository.
 2. Open MATLAB and use *Set Path* in the *Home* tab to add the *ARPESGUI* repository and all its sub-folders into its saved search paths.
+3. Make sure you also use *Set Path* to add the repository / folder that contains all of the ARPES data to be loaded in to *ARPESGUI*.
-3. Type *ARPESGUI* in the MATLAB command prompt to boot up the GUI.
+4. Type *ARPESGUI* in the MATLAB command prompt to boot up the GUI.

 ## Analysis tools
 **ARPESGUI**: